OptikaFX/OptikaFX-2D-Documentation/Documentation~/troubleshooting.md

 ### Environment shadows are duplicated

-Check if environment shadow is enabled on more than one shadow rug.
+Check if environment shadow is enabled on more than one shadow matte.

-Usually only one main rug should include environment shadows.
+Usually only one main matte should include environment shadows.

 ---